 The Moon Landing | Facts for Kids

-On July 20, 2019, we celebrate the 50th anniversary of the first moon landing.
-Here are some fascinating facts for kids.
+On July 20, 2019, we celebrated the 50th anniversary of the first moon landing.
+Here are some fascinating moon landing facts for kids.

 Why did people go to the Moon?

 The Great Space Race

 The journey that took humans to the Moon is often thought of as the great space race.
 The United States of America and the Soviet Union of Russia were contending to be the first to land people on the Moon.
 Russia was the first country to successfully launch a person into space when Yuri Alekseyevich Gagarin orbited the Earth on April 12, 1961.
 His entire journey around the Earth’s circumference took only one hour and 48 minutes, during which Yuri spoke the words “Flight is proceeding normally; I am well”

 The United States of America had planned to send their man into space in May 1961, and it was a great disappointment to the US President to learn that Russia had got there first, and by just one month.
 Not to be bested, President John F Kennedy declared “I believe that this nation should commit itself to achieving the goal, before the decade is out, of landing a man on the Moon and returning him safely to Earth”.
 The goal was achieved on July 20, 1969 – just within the decade!
 To date, America is the only country to have sent people to the moon.

 Image credit: NASA – Launch of Apollo 11

 The journey to the Moon was to be made in a large spacecraft under the mission name Apollo 11.
 The spacecraft was comprised of three main parts; a ‘Saturn V’ rocket to provide the necessary thrust to leave the Earth’s atmosphere, the Command Module, called Columbia, in which the astronauts lived, and a Lunar Module, called Eagle, for the actual landing.